-3.20 False Allegations

-Any individual who knowingly files a false complaint under this Policy, who knowingly provides false information to College officials, or who intentionally misleads College officials who are involved in the investigation or resolution of a complaint may be subject to disciplinary action, up to and including dismissal for students and termination of employment for faculty and staff.
+3.20 False Allegations Any individual who knowingly files a false complaint under this Policy, who knowingly provides false information to College officials, or who intentionally misleads College officials who are involved in the investigation or resolution of a complaint may be subject to disciplinary action, up to and including dismissal for students and termination of employment for faculty and staff.
 An allegation that cannot be proven by a preponderance of the evidence is not necessarily proof of knowingly filing a false complaint.

-3.21 Consensual Relationships

-Consenting romantic and sexual relationships between faculty and students, although not expressly forbidden, are generally deemed unwise and are strongly discouraged.
-Consent by the student in such a relationship may be suspect, given the fundamentally asymmetric nature of the relationship.
+3.21 Consensual Relationships Pursuant to VCCS Policy 3.14.2, consenting romantic or sexual relationships between employees and students whom the employee has a direct professional responsibility are prohibited.
+Consenting romantic or sexual relationships between employees where one employee has a direct professional responsibility also are prohibited.
+Consenting romantic and sexual relationships between other employees (not in a supervisory position), or with students for whom the employee does not have a direct professional responsibility, although not expressly forbidden, are unwise and are strongly discouraged.
 The relationship also may be viewed in different ways by each of the parties, particularly in retrospect.
 Furthermore, circumstances may change, and conduct that was previously welcome may become unwelcome.